influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/create-alert-rules.md

 > We set the threshold number to `80` for demonstration purposes.
 > Setting the threshold for idle CPU usage to a high number ensures that we'll be able to see the alert in action.
-> In practice, you'd set the threshold number to better match the patterns in your data and your alert needs.
+> In practice, you'd set the threshold number to better match the patterns in your data and your alerting needs.

 ### Step 5: Select and configure the alert handler